Chell5k/wheel_of_fortune/project-worksheet-save.md

 ### Landing Page
 What will a player see when they start your game?
+- Welcome page that asks for players' name
+-

 ### Game Initialization
 What will a player see when the game is started?